 - It is estimated that 50,000,000 women have had a ring inserted.

-- Today, copper IUDs are increasingly replacing the stainless steel ring, because of their higher effectivity and lower infection rates.
+- Copper IUDs are increasingly replacing the stainless steel ring because of their higher effectiveness and lower infection rates.

 You may also like:

 - The Four Most Common Reasons for an Abortion

 - Pregnant – Bad Timing?!